-The aircraft was flown to John Lennon Airport on Thursday 25th June 2020, arriving from White Waltham airfield.
-It appeared out of the hangars to fly a number of short ‘local’ air test flights on Wednesday 9th and Thursday 10th September before departing for Blackpool at 10 am the following day.
-The side code ‘3’ in white and the individual aircraft name ‘Audrey’ have been acquired sometime in the period since 2016 and added to the attractive (although the unauthentic original high gloss finish has been toned down) camouflage scheme applied during 1978 at Strathallan.
+The aircraft was flown to Liverpool John Lennon Airport on Thursday 25th June 2020, arriving from White Waltham airfield.
+After overhaul and a respray with Keenair Services, FT391 appeared out of hangar 4 to fly a number of short ‘local’ flights on Wednesday 9th and Thursday 10th September before leaving for Blackpool at 10 am the following day.
+The side code ‘3’ in white and the individual aircraft name ‘Audrey’ were added during the 2020 respray, which completely revised the camouflage pattern and colours worn since the OFMC respray many years earlier.
 In September 2020 the aircraft had a declared total of 3,485 airframe hours.

 The article put together by Brian Jones & ‘In Uniform’ MAS 1983, Ken Ellis